- Blockchain Technology

 What is blockchain icostamp technology?

 Blockchain icostamp technology refers to the use of cryptographic hashing and distributed ledger records to create tamper-proof timestamps for documents and data.
-ICOStamp generates a unique fingerprint (hash) of your file and writes it to a blockchain network.
+It generates a unique fingerprint (hash) of your file and writes it to a blockchain network.
 This creates a permanent, independently verifiable record of when that exact file existed.

 How does ICOStamp work as a data logger?

-As a data logger, ICOStamp accepts individual files or batches of records, generates hash-based timestamps for each, and organizes them into structured audit trails with metadata.
+As a data logger, it accepts individual files or batches of records, generates hash-based timestamps for each, and organizes them into structured audit trails with metadata.
 Organizations use this functionality to maintain continuous, tamper-evident records for compliance, legal, and operational purposes.

 What does digital identity icostamp mean?

 Digital identity icostamp refers to the platform’s ability to link your cryptographic identity to your stamped records.
-When you issue a document through ICOStamp, your identity is encoded in the blockchain record alongside the document hash.
+When you issue a document through this platform, your identity is encoded in the blockchain record alongside the document hash.
 Recipients can verify both the document’s integrity and its origin in a single check.

 Is a blockchain timestamp legally valid?